Safe sleep can help protect your baby from sudden infant death syndrome (also called SIDS) and other dangers, like choking and suffocation.

 - Put your baby to sleep on his back every time until he’s 1 year old.
 It’s not safe for a baby to sleep on his side or tummy.
 If your baby can roll from his back to his side or tummy and back again, it’s OK if he changes positions while sleeping.

 - Dress your baby in light sleep clothes.
 Remove any strings or ties from his pajamas and don’t cover his head.
 A blanket sleeper can help keep your baby warm without covering his head or face.
 It’s safe to swaddle your baby for sleep until he can roll over onto his tummy.
 But once he can roll over, stop swaddling.
-A swaddled baby who is placed on or rolls onto his tummy while sleeping may be more likely SIDS.
+A swaddled baby who is placed on or rolls onto his tummy while sleeping may be more likely to experience SIDS.
 Swaddling is when you snugly wrap a light blanket around your baby so that it covers most of his body below the neck.

 - Give your baby a pacifier.
 Pacifiers may help protect against SIDS.
 If you’re breastfeeding, wait until your baby is 3 to 4 weeks old or until she’s used to breastfeeding before giving her a pacifier.
 If your baby won’t take a pacifier, don’t force it.
 It’s OK if the pacifier falls out of your baby’s mouth during sleep.
 Don’t hang the pacifier around your baby’s neck or attach the pacifier to your baby’s clothing or a stuffed animal.
 Give your baby a pacifier for naps and at bedtime.